Edwards-R/understanding_docs/interpretation-regions.md

 Now that interpretations have been stated, we can look down a name's column to see how that single type name is used in different ways, across time and across regions.

 ## Identifying the right interpretation
 From the tables above, we can see that Great Britain has two distinct interpretations of the name *Bombus lucorum*.
 One by Latreille in 1802, and one by Murray et al in 2008.
 Both of these interpretations exist, and have data stored under them - even though the interpretations may not always be recognised.
-The Global Biodiveristy Information Foundation (GBIF) is characteristic of this problem, displaying data from Great Britain as '*Bombus lucorum*' across the nomenclatural divergence between Latreille, 1802 and Murray et al, 2008.
+The Global Biodiversity Information Foundation (GBIF) is characteristic of this problem, displaying data from Great Britain as '*Bombus lucorum*' across the nomenclatural divergence between Latreille, 1802 and Murray et al, 2008.
 Following the nomenclatural codes, only *one* interpretation of a concept version may be considered currently correct.
 Accordingly, the next step is to design the synonymy of interpretations so that we can always reach the currently correct interpretation.

 ## Conclusion
 Regional variation in interpretations have been demonstrated, as well as their regionally bounded solution.
 Using regionally bounded interpretations allows nomenclatural divergence in different areas to be identified and accounted for in ways the the current Linnaean system can not enable.
 Whilst multiple interpretations are now identifiable, there is still confusion when accessing data using non-current interpretations.